miracle-github/claudian/README.md

 - **Inline Edit**: Edit selected text or insert content at cursor position directly in notes with word-level diff preview and read-only tool access for context.
 - **Slash Commands**: Create reusable prompt templates triggered by `/command`, with argument placeholders, `@file` references, and optional inline bash substitutions.
 - **Instruction Mode (`#`)**: Add refined custom instructions to your system prompt directly from the chat input, with review/edit in a modal.
+- **Skills**: Extend Claudian with reusable capability modules that are automatically invoked based on context, compatible with Claude Code's skill format.
 - **Dynamic Responses**: Experience real-time streaming, observe Claude's extended reasoning process, and cancel responses mid-stream.
 - **Write/Edit Diff View**: See inline diffs for Write/Edit tool calls in the chat panel with line stats; large/binary files gracefully skip with a notice.
 - **Advanced Model Control**: Select between Haiku, Sonnet, and Opus, configure custom models via environment variables, and fine-tune thinking budget.